literarymachine/rights-deploy/README.md

 # Ansible playbooks for rightsstatements.org deployment

 Please refer to the inventory files to see default variable settings.
+Note that currently `server_proxy_host` and `server_proxy_port` in `vars.yml` are mandatory, the proxy must support HTTP and HTTPS.

 ## rights-app
 rights-app is retrieved as a binary from the GitHub releases at `rights_app_repo_url`.
 It can be deployed by running